larastudio/docker-base/README.md

 ## Variables

-Do not forget to adjust the vars:
+Do not forget to add `group_vars/all.yml`.
+Here are example vars you can adjust:
 - upassword: password
 - web_user: web
 - github_keys: https://github.com/jasperf.keys

-in `group_vars/all.yml`